affinidi/affinidi-didcomm-dart/README.md

 ## Security Safeguards

+The DIDComm package performs different verification processes to ensure the integrity and authenticity of the messages received, including a custom verification and processing after the message is unpacked.

 ### Message Layer Addressing Consistency

 To ensure trust and prevent message tampering or misrouting, DIDComm v2 enforces message layer addressing consistency between the plaintext message and its cryptographic envelopes.
 According to the [DIDComm v2 spec](https://identity.foundation/didcomm-messaging/spec/#message-layer-addressing-consistency):